balderdashy/sails-docs/deployment.md

 git commit -m "First commit to heroku" git push heroku master
 ```
-This will clone your local repo to heroku and do the necessary steps to install it on Heroku.
+This will clone your local repo to Heroku and do the necessary steps to install it on Heroku.
 (Go grab some coffee, this will take a few minutes.)

-Thats it.
-Now we can check out our new app.
-Lets visit our newly created app, type `heroku open` on your command line.
+Thats it!
+Now you can check out your new app: type `heroku open` on your command line.